 Statement to be provided.
-You must give a written or electronic statement to each person named on a required Form 8300 on or before January 31 of the year following the calendar year in which the records.
+You must give a written or electronic statement to each person named on a required Form 8300 on or before January 31 of the year following the calendar year in which the cash is received.
+The statement must show the name, telephone number, and address of the information contact for the business, the aggregate amount of reportable cash received, and that the information was furnished to the IRS.
+Keep a copy of the statement for your records.

 Multiple payments.
 If you receive more than one cash payment for a single transaction or for related transactions, you must report the multiple payments any time you receive a total amount that exceeds \$10,000 within any 12-month period.
 Submit the report within 15 days of the date you receive the payment that causes the total amount to exceed \$10,000.
 If more than one report is required within 15 days, you may file a combined report.
 File the combined report no later than the date the earliest report, if filed separately, would have to be filed.